Macksville railway station

 Macksville railway station is a heritage-listed railway station located on the North Coast line in Macksville, New South Wales, Australia.
 The station serves the town of Macksville, and opened on 1 July 1919 when the line was extended from Kempsey.
-The station is also known as Macksville Railway Station group.
+The heritage listing refers to the Macksville Railway Station group.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 Platforms and services

 Macksville has one platform.
 Each day northbound XPT services operate to Grafton, Casino and Brisbane, with three southbound services operating to Sydney.
 There is a connecting bus service to Nambucca Heads.
 This station is a request stop for the northbound Brisbane XPT and the southbound Casino XPT, so these services stop here only if passengers have booked to board/alight here.
 A goods yard and passing loop were formerly opposite the station, until disconnected in June 2012.